 What is the required minimum version of Windows?

-Is Windows PowerShell 6 or 7 Preview work with the Pure Storage Backup SDK?
+Does Windows PowerShell 7 work with the Pure Storage Backup SDK?

-No. The Backup SDK does not support the use of Windows PowerShell 6 or 7 Preview.
+Yes, the Backup SDK does support the use of Windows PowerShell 7.

 What use cases does FA SSMS Extension cover?